 Scoil Mhuire Community School

-Paul Keogh Architects’ first educational project was a major redevelopment of Scoil Mhuire Community School, Clane, Co.
-Kildare.
-As part of the overall development, PKA designed this new sports hall for school and community use.
+Paul Keogh Architects' first educational project was a major redevelopment of Scoil Mhuire Community School, in Clane, Co.
+Kildare which comprised the addition of two new classroom blocks and a freestanding sports hall.

-Separate to the main school building, it accommodates a full size basketball court and associated facilities for changing, storage and administration.
+Designed for both school and community use, the sports hall accommodates a full size basketball court with a first floor viewing gallery, as well as facilities for changing, storage and administration.

 PKA placed particular emphasis on natural daylighting and ventilation, and the development of an economically viable solution which would be aesthetically distinguished and durable in use throughout its lifespan.

-The hall has been widely acclaimed and selected for publication in the RIAI professional journal - Architecture Ireland.
+The hall has been widely acclaimed and published in the professional journal of the Royal Institute of the Architects of Ireland- Architecture Ireland.

 Size: 775 Sq.m.

-Reference: Helen O’Neill, Senior Architect, Dept. of Education
+Reference: Ms Helen O'Neill, Dept. of Education & Science